littleraskol/Government-Variety-Pack/lrsk-gov-var/civics_list.md

 [*][i]Workers' Councils (Egalitarian, no Shared Burdens or Enlightened Liberalism)[/i] - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)

-[*][i]Supremacist Demagoguery (Not Xenophile and not Egalitarian, not Fanatic Purifiers)[/i] - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+2 maximum rivalvries, +30% army morale damage, +25% power projection)
+[*][i]Supremacist Demagoguery (Not Xenophile and not Egalitarian, not Fanatic Purifiers)[/i] - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+2 maximum rivalvries, +10% damage to rivals, +25% power projection)

 [*][i]Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian, no Workers Councils or Institutionalized Collectivism)[/i] - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
 A culture for true captains of industry. (+20% research and mining station output)